-- Very!
-Both of the available vaccines have gone through rigorous studies to ensure safety and efficacy.
-Neither vaccine contains the live virus that causes COVID-19 - this means that the vaccine can NOT and will NOT make you sick with COVID-19.
+- The available vaccines went through rigorous studies to ensure safety and efficacy.
+The vaccines do NOT contain the live virus that causes COVID-19.
+The vaccine can NOT, and will NOT, make you sick with COVID-19.

-- After you get the vaccine, it takes the body a few weeks to build protection against the virus.
-This means that a person could get sick just before or just after getting vaccinated.
-This is because the vaccine hasn't had enough time to teach the body to recognize and fend of the COVID-19 virus.
+- It takes the body a few weeks to build protection against the virus.
+This means that a person could get sick just before or just after getting vaccinated because the vaccine has not had enough time to teach the body to recognize and fend off the COVID-19 virus.

 The vaccine is an important tool to stop the pandemic.